-Office of Financial Sanctions

-Implementation (OFSI)

-published a new set of

-Frequently Asked Questions

-(FAQs).

-Date published: May 2024

-The FAQs provide short-form guidance and technical information on financial sanctions.
+Update Summary Action for firms Office of Financial Sanctions Implementation (OFSI) published a new set of Frequently Asked Questions (FAQs).
+Date published: May 2024 The FAQs provide short-form guidance and technical information on financial sanctions.
 Via an accompanying blog (the Blog), OFSI states it will not generally accept individual requests for new FAQs.
 Instead, it will publish them on an as-needed basis, focusing on areas where new guidance would be beneficial to a substantial audience.
 OFSI has indicated that it will continue to work closely with the industry to identify issues where additional guidance would be beneficial and that it will announce any new FAQs via its E-Alert service.

-OFSI strongly recommends reviewing the FAQs alongside their existing guidance and legislation, which take precedence.

-Changes in Companies House Fees - general increase

-Date published: May 2024

-This FCA information shows the individual firm data reported to the FCA by financial services firms for 2023 H2 between 1 July to 31 December 2023.
+OFSI strongly recommends reviewing the FAQs alongsid their existing guidance and legislation, which take precedence.
+Changes in Companies House Fees - general increase This FCA information shows the individual firm data reported to the FCA by financial services firms for 2023 H2 between 1 July to 31 December 2023.
 It includes analysis on the latest trends for each product.

-The current data set was published on 19 October 2023 and covers complaints received up to 8 October 2023.
+Familiarise yourself with the fees and how they are calculated.
+Date published: May 2024 The current data set was published on 19 October 2023 and covers complaints received up to 8 October 2023.